Win a Downtown Asheville Stay + VIP Event Tickets

-Grandfather Mountain, one of the highest peaks in the Blue Ridge Mountain range (elevation 5,946 ft.), is 70 miles from Asheville, just off the Blue Ridge Parkway.
 While it is not as tall as Mt.
 Mitchell, it offers more rugged terrain and dramatic vistas from its rocky summit.
 Grandfather Mountain is a globally-recognized nature preserve and home to the famous Mile-High Swinging Bridge.
-Located near the fun small town of Banner Elk, the longtime attraction has many things to do and see.

-The mountain attractions are operated by a non-profit foundation and one ticket price includes everything.
-The backcountry of Grandfather is now a North Carolina State Park.
-Guests purchase tickets at the foot of the mountain and drive up the crooked drive.
+The mountain’s attractions are operated by a non-profit foundation, and one ticket price includes everything.
+Purchase tickets in advance to guarantee your entrance time, particularly on busy days.
+Guests may also purchase tickets at the foot of the mountain, based on availability, and drive up the winding road to visit the attractions.

 Wildlife Habitats & Nature Museum

-Grandfather has environmental habitats for black bears, river otters, cougars, eagles and elk.
-Viewing areas give you an up-close perspective of the animals.
-A aquarium-like area allows you to watch the playful otters above or below the water.
-Special activities and programs with the Mountain's naturalists are presented daily during the summer months and included in the admission.
+Special activities and programs with the Mountain's naturalists are presented daily during the summer months and included in admission.
 Guided tours and guided hikes with the Mountain's naturalists are available for an additional fee.
-Phone 828-733-4326 for reservations.
+Call 828-733-4326 for reservations.

 Picnics

 More than 100 picnic tables and grills are scattered throughout the park.
-The Woods Walk picnic area located on the right about 1/3 of a mile up the summit road has a water fountain and restrooms.
-Bring your own picnic, or purchase hamburgers, sandwiches, salads, chicken tenders and more to go from Mildred's Grill restaurant at the Nature Museum.
+The Woods Walk picnic area located on the right, about 1/3 of a mile up the summit road, has a water fountain and restrooms.
+Bring your own picnic, or purchase hamburgers, sandwiches, salads, chicken tenders, and more to-go from Mildred's Grill restaurant at the Nature Museum.
 For something sweet, check out the Fudge Shop!

 Hiking the Summit Trails